From Sonic Retro

-The Sonic 2 Beta Wiki is vastly out of date.
+The Sonic 2 Beta Wiki is vastly out of date and is only for historical purposes.
 What unique content remains on these pages should be moved to the Sonic Retro wiki proper.

 |Welcome!
 If you came here expecting The Sonic 2 Beta Page, we regret to inform you that due to a combination of security holes and really the site hasn't been maintained for years, we've pulled the plug on the old standalone site.
 The content was already being taken from here, the Sonic Retro wiki, so those who are looking for the old content can still find it below.
 We apologize for any inconvenience this may cause you, but don't fret: the legacy has been living on here and will continue to do so for years to come.
 Trust us.
 We do our best, and many great things have happened as a result.
 We'll be there for the next Hidden Palace! - The Sonic Retro Staff|

 Welcome to The Sonic 2 Beta Wiki.
 This project is the updatable version of The Sonic 2 Beta Page, the site dedicated to the archival and research of prototype versions of SEGA's video game Sonic the Hedgehog 2 made for the Sega Mega Drive/Genesis.
 Much like a movie, a video game undergoes heavy "editing" before shipping, and significant amount of data is stripped due to time or space constraints.
 In the case of Sonic 2, several zones were completely cut from the final version.
 For years, questions have been asked regarding the staggering discrepancies between Sonic 2 and old magazine preview screenshots.
 Gamers could only dream of being able to play the lost levels first-hand ― until the binary image of Sonic 2 Beta surfaced on the Internet in late 1998...</div>